 On completion of your matter key documents from your file may be scanned and retained in our electronic records.
 The paper file can be returned to you once payment of our fees has been made.
 Files not uplifted will be destroyed.
-Please note that the IRD requires accounting and tax records to be retained for seven (7) years and you are responsible for that.
+Please note that the Inland Revenue Department ('IRD') requires accounting and tax records to be retained for seven (7) years and you are responsible for that.

-It may also be necessary for us to disclose information about you to other persons or organisations.
-You authorise us to do this provided it is necessary for your matter.
-Again, if you have reservations about any personal information we may hold please discuss this with us.
+It may also be necessary for us to disclose information about you to other persons or organisations, including the IRD and the Financial Investigation Unit under Anti-money Laundering / Countering Financing of Terrorism legislation.
+You authorise us to do this provided it is necessary for your matter, or where disclosure is a regulatory requirement.
+If you have reservations about any personal information we may hold please discuss this with us.